charupatel1612/FILE-INTEGRITY-CHECKER/README.md

 - `hashlib` – SHA-256 hash generation
 - `os` – File and folder handling
 - Python – File I/O and logic
-- IDEL – Used to run and test the script
+- IDLE – Used to run and test the script

 ---